We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - difficult to narrow down with so many options

-- provide the best protective barrier for damaged skin
+- provides the best protective barrier for damaged skin

 - can feel greasy once applied